-Our assets are primarily monetary, consisting of cash and cash equivalents.
+Our assets are primarily monetary, consisting of cash and cash equivalents and short-term investments.
 Because of their liquidity, these assets are not directly affected by inflation.
-Because we intend to retain and continue to use our equipment, we believe that the incremental inflation related to replacement costs of such items will not materially affect our operations.
-However, the rate of inflation affects our expenses, such as those for employee compensation and contract services, which could increase our level of expenses and the rate at which we use our resources
+However, the rate of inflation affects our expenses, such as those for employee compensation and contract services, which could increase our level of expenses and the rate at which we use our resources.